FIRST RESPONDER TRAINING

 PITLOCHRY FIRST RESPONDERS

-ASSIST THE SCOTTISH AMBULANCE SERVICE
+ASSISTS THE SCOTTISH AMBULANCE SERVICE

 Volunteers Are Trained by the SAS To Attend Certain Types Of Emergency Calls In Their Local Area.